 Not only can road and sidewalk salt cause dry, cracked paws, but some of these salts are actually toxic if your dog ingests them!
 Wash your dog’s paws in warm water when you come inside to remove any salt.
 This is especially vital if your dog is a licker; if your dog licks chemical salt from his paws, you might find yourself with a trip to the emergency vet in your future!

 Because dog’s paw pads need to retain a bit of roughness, you can’t really use human-grade moisturizers on them to treat dryness.
 In fact, some human moisturizers even contain chemicals that can be harmful to your dog!
-One of the best products to treat dry paws and help prevent cracking or damage from road salt is Paw Rub.
-Paw Rub is completely safe for your dog, even if he licks it off and ingests it!
+One of the best products to treat dry paws and help prevent cracking or damage from road salt is Nature’s Butter™ Paw Balm.
+It's is completely safe for your dog, even if he licks it off and ingests it!

 For some dogs, boots are an option.